jconde/euphony/README.md

 INSTALLATION

 Copy the entire folder to your server and run "node WebRTC.js".
-It will start a local https server so it may require administrator privileges.
-You can substitute the dummy "server.crt" and "server.key" by your own certificates so you don't see a browser error when accessing the site.
+It will start a local HTTP server so it may require administrator privileges.
+If you want to use HTTPS, you can use the commented code in "server.js" and use your own certificates.
+Using HTTPS has some advantages over HTTP so your browser won't ask twice for permission and Chrome will allow you to share your desktop.

 USING EUPHONY

-Just use https to access the server, let your browser enter the page even if the certificate is not valid to access the home page.
-Once you are there type your nickname and the name of the room you want to create.
+Just use your browser to access the server and type your nickname and the name of the room you want to create.
 Other users can join your room.
-You can send invitations using the following format of restful URL:
+You can send invitations using the following format URL:

 https://server/room#nick